 Book your place now!

-We're delighted to announce that this year's Training Hub conference for Nurses, HCA’s, Clinical Pharmacists, Physician's Associates, AHP’s and Advanced Practitioners working in General Practice, will be taking place on Wednesday 24th May 2023 at the Delta (Marriott) Hotel in Huntingdon.
+We're delighted to announce that this year's Training Hub conference for Nurses, HCA’s, Clinical Pharmacists, Physician's Associates, AHP’s and Advanced Practitioners working in General Practice, will be taking place on Wednesday 24th May 2023 at the Kingsgate Conference Centre in Peterborough!

 To help you feel inspired, motivated and connected, we’re bringing you a fantastic line up of expert speakers, clinical updates, informative workshops, networking sessions and much more!